gunjam/fastify-i18next-plugin/README.md

 ## Loading JSON resources from disk

-Proving a path pattern to `opts.loadPath` will allow you load JSON locale files from disk.
+Providing a path pattern to `opts.loadPath` will allow you load JSON locale files from disk.
 The path must include `{{ns}}` and `{{lng}}` patterns so that the namespace and language of the resource can be determined.

-For example given the following structure:
+For example, given the following structure:

 ```
 └ locales/